 Have Questions?
 Call Bee Control Today

-If you are having a problem with stinging insects or would like to protect your home from stinging insects like hornets, wasps, bees, cicada killers and yellow jackets, Bee Control can help.
-We are available 24/7 for all types of emergency bee removal, elimination and extermination situations.
-Call us today at 1-866-466-2899.
+If you are having a problem with stinging insects or would like to protect your home from stinging insects like hornets, wasps, bees, cicada killers or yellowjackets, Bee Control can help.
+We are available 24/7 for all types of emergency bee removal, elimination, and extermination situations.
+Call us today at 1-866-4NO-BUZZ.

-We are available at all times to respond to situations involving stinging insect problems.
-Our involvement ranges from fully comprehensive prevention applications to emergency response.
+We are ready at all times to respond to situations involving stinging insect problems.
+Our involvement ranges from fully comprehensive prevention applications to emergency response services.

 I have a nest on the inside of my house.
 Can’t I just plug up the entrance hole?

-ABSOLUTELY NOT!!
-This is the action we pray you don’t take as it will trap many Bees or Yellow Jackets inside.
-If their entrance is plugged, the insects will look for an alternative which often results in them entering the property in large numbers via vents, light fixtures, etc. It should also be noted that yellow jackets can and will chew through dry wall (even plaster) from the site of a nest located in ceiling or wall cavities.
-It is essential to avoid the above.
-If it does occur call BEE CONTROL IMMEDIATELY at 1-866-466-2899.
+ABSOLUTELY NOT!
+This is the action we pray you don’t take as it will trap many bees or yellowjackets inside.
+If their entrance is plugged, the insects will look for an alternative entrance or exit which often results in them entering the property in large numbers via vents, light fixtures, etc. It should also be noted that yellowjackets can and will chew through dry wall (even plaster) from the site of a nest located in ceiling or wall cavities.
+It is essential to avoid this issues.
+If it does occur call BEE CONTROL IMMEDIATELY at 1-866-4NO-BUZZ.

 This application is based on products developed to provide the longest average effective residual life span.
-This means that nest building can be deterred (in or on properties) for the duration of the nest building season – normally late March through September in Western Pennsylvania.
+We apply EPA approved non-staining materials to cracks, crevices, decks, railings, sheds, shutters, soffit/fascia, retaining walls, mulch beds and many other areas – highly favored nesting sites for all stinging insects!
+This means that nest building can be deterred (in or on properties) for the duration of the nest building season – normally April through June in Western Pennsylvania.

 To combat this, homeowners can seek a specialized preventative control application in the fall designed to minimize these insects gaining access to the home.